Dnipro Polytechnic: Rankings

-Organisation and administration
+Departments and partner universities

 Structure

 The faculties of the university are:

-Foreign Partner Universities
+Foreign Partner universities

 Campus

 The Dnipro University of Technology is a primarily campus based university.
 Much of the university is located on a central site in the city of Dnipro, close to the municipal historical museum and scientific library.
 The main building (1st Corpus), built in 1899 is a protected monument of architecture; it is a large structure with a neo-classical front elevation which serves as the main entrance to the university's territory.
 Over the years the campus has developed with the addition of numerous new buildings.
-One of the first of these was the 2nd Corpus which was built specifically for the Mining School (originally as the School of Chemistry), whilst soon after the No. 1 municipal school for girls on Politseyskaya Street, was acquired for use as the institution's 3rd Corpus.
+One of the first of these was the 2nd Corpus which was built specifically for the Mining School (originally as the School of Chemistry), whilst soon after the No. 1 municipal school for girls on Politseyska Street, was acquired for use as the institution's 3rd Corpus.
 Later, in the 1960s and 80s the university's fourth to tenth corpuses were built.
 There is no particularly dominant architectural style present amongst the university's buildings other than the Russian interpretation of 19th century neo-classicalism which defines the pre-Soviet era structures present on the territory of the university.
-The university's 7th Corpus, a large 14 story constructivist building built in the 1970s, was built on a site just slightly to the east of the crossing of Olesya Honchara Street and Shevchenko Street (formerly Politseyskaya), thus dividing Shevchenko Street into two sections and enclosing the section from O. Hochara Street to Gagarin Street within the grounds of the polytechnic.
+The university's 7th Corpus, a large 14 story constructivist building built in the 1970s, was built on a site just slightly to the east of the crossing of Olesya Honchara Street and Shevchenko Street (formerly Politseyska), thus dividing Shevchenko Street into two sections and enclosing the section from O. Hochara Street to Gagarin Street within the grounds of the polytechnic.
 The university's sport's facilities are located in and around the 6th corpus, which is also located on the grounds of the university.

 The university's admissions department is located in the 4th corpus, to the side of the main building.
 In addition to the academic facilities located on the main campus, the university also owns a number of student hostels, one of which (Hostel No. 1) is located just across from the university on Olesya Honchara Street.